Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Decision Point 1 of 3

-Helen is looking at you.
-Richard is looking at you.
-The room is quiet.
-Richard genuinely believes this is standard regional practice.
+Helen and Richard are both looking at you.
+Richard believes this is standard regional practice.
 Helen wants a clear steer.
-You have four red flags and a £15 million opportunity sitting on the table.
+Four red flags.
+A £15 million opportunity on the table.

 What is your recommendation?